neams-th-coe/cardinal/doc/content/tutorials/openmc_solid.md

 - [DAGMC pincell](dagmc.md)

-Note that many of the features that are introduced in these tutorials are *general* features that also apply to fluid feedback in OpenMC.
+Note that many of the features that are introduced in these tutorials are *general* features that also apply to density feedback in OpenMC.
 For instance, in the [pebble tutorial](triso.md), we describe how to couple an OpenMC solve in centimeters with a MOOSE solve in meters.
-Likewise, the [DAGMC pincell](dagmc.md) tutorial couples a [!ac](DAGMC) OpenMC model to MOOSE, which is also applicable to DAGMC cells representing fluids.
+Likewise, the [DAGMC pincell](dagmc.md) tutorial couples a [!ac](DAGMC) OpenMC model to MOOSE, which is also applicable to DAGMC cells providing density feedback..
 These
-features are equally applicable to both solid and fluid feedback in OpenMC, even though the examples here only focus on solid feedback.
+features are equally applicable to both temperature and density feedback in OpenMC, even though the examples here only focus on temperature feedback.
 This allows the tutorials to slowly progress in complexity.